alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/TargetTemperature-v1.md

 * **targetTemperatures**  ---TargetTemperature[] --- List of target temperatures

 Errors raised by this method:
-* org.alljoyn.Error.InvalidValue --- if there is(are) invalid key(s) in the input arguments.
+* org.alljoyn.Error.InvalidValue --- if there is(are) invalid key(s) in the
+input arguments.
+If multiple temperatures are requested and there is an invalid key, none will be returned.

 #### SetTargetTemperatures(targetTemperatures)